 Manage application settings (.NET)

 Application settings enable you to store application information dynamically.
-Settings allow you to store information on the client computer that shouldn't be included in the application code (for example a connection string), user preferences, and other information you need at runtime.
+With application settings, you can use a client computer to store information that shouldn't be included in the application code at runtime.
+Application settings can include connection strings, user preferences, and more.

 Application settings replace the dynamic properties used in earlier versions of Visual Studio.

 Each application setting must have a unique name.
-The name can be any combination of letters, numbers, or an underscore that doesn't start with a number, and it can't have spaces.
+The name can be any combination of letters, numbers, or an underscore.
+However, the name can't start with a number, and it can't have spaces.
 The name is changed through the

 Application settings can be stored as any data type that is serialized to XML or has a